Events cancellation and facilities closure due to coronavirus

 - SPLOST Open Houses canceled through March 31.
 Public meetings will resume in April.

-- Cobb County Superior Court Divorcing Parents Seminar and Family Law Workshops are cancelled starting Monday, March 16 through Monday, April 13.
+- Cobb County Superior Court Divorcing Parents Seminar and Family Law Workshops are cancelled through April 30.
 You may call the ADR Office at 770-528-1812 in order to reschedule for these classes or visit Superior Court Programs.